aplteam/Markdown2HTML/README.md

 ## Updates

-The fact that `Markdown2HTML`'s functionality is in a workspace has a nasty side effect: when a new version of the MarkAPL class becomes available there is no other way to update it then to create a new version of `Markdown2HTML`.
+With version 1.1 the user command checks whether there is a file `MarkAPL.script` in the folder Markdown2HTML\.
+After installation there is no such file.
+If it does exist, the file is assumed to contain a version of the MarkAPL class, presumably a "better" one then what's saved in the workspace.

-This issue will be addressed as soon as the APL packet manager is available.
+Note that the name is `MarkAPL.script` rather then `MarkAPL.dyalog` because the latter would be considered to be a user command script by the user command framework; therefore when you update it yourself from <https://github.com/aplteam/MarkAPL> in order to make sure that the latest version of MarkAPL is used you must rename it from `MarkAPL.dyalog` to `MarkAPL.script`.